 A statewide annual learning and networking event for young parents!

-The Michigan Adolescent Pregnancy and Parenting Program (an MDHHS program) and MOASH are excited to announce that we will be hosting our third ever statewide teen parent summit on NEW DATE TBD at Lansing Community College.
-Join other teen moms and dads from all over Michigan for a day of learning, connecting, and having fun!
-YouTHRIVE is a day packed with fun where young parents from across Michigan can meet up, inspire one another, and work towards their personal goals while building happy, healthy, and thriving families.
+The Michigan Adolescent Pregnancy and Parenting Program (an MDHHS program) and MOASH are excited to announce that we will be hosting our annual statewide teen parent summit virtually this year.
+Join other teen moms and dads from all over Michigan on Instagram Live for a week of learning, connecting, and socializing!
+YouTHRIVE is an event packed with fun where young parents from across Michigan can connect, inspire one another, and work towards their personal goals while building happy, healthy, and thriving families.

-This FREE summit will feature games and activities, hands-on learning opportunities, inspiring panels of former teen parents, food, campus tours, college and community resource tables, and freebies, prizes, and giveaways!
-Topics for breakout presentations include: dating and relationships, cooking and nutrition, handling stress and self-care, and more!
+This FREE summit will feature learning opportunities, inspiring panels of former teen parents, and freebies, prizes, and giveaways!
 We are working on registration and will let you know when it opens up.
-For more information about the event, contact firstname.lastname@example.org and check back regularly on this webpage.
-Scroll down for FAQs at the bottom of this webpage!

 what is this event?